BV-BRC/BV-BRC-Docs/docroot/news/2022/20220223-bv-brc-intro-webinars.rst

 .. cut::

-TThe first set of webinars will be focused on introduction to the site.
+The first set of webinars will be focused on introduction to the site.
 We will have follow-on webinars that dive more deeply into functionality and analysis tools.
 The link below provides additional details and Zoom information.

 `Introduction to BV-BRC Webinar Series <../../webinar/bv-brc_intro.html>`_